 16 Aug Kinyante IV

 This outreach was built by people like you.
 You can help fund a village, a project, or the overall ministry.
-Just go to our Give Life link and make a one-time gift or, better yet, a reoccurring donation.
-Any amount helps.
-We welcome you to be part of this ministry and help us change lives with life-saving medical care wrapped in kindness.
+Just click on the “Give Life” link below and one-time gift or, better yet, a recurring donation.
+We welcome you to be part of this ministry and help us deliver life-saving medical care wrapped in kindness.